momonepal/NearU/README.md

 NearU is a hyperlocal social networking Native iOS App built in Swift/XCode with a custom Parse backend that allows users to share hyperlocal content in real time, view the local feed, and comment on posts within their local area.

+The idea is to build this into something like yikyak or Jodel, where the social media interaction and influence is bounded to proximity.
+There is no pressure to build a persona as there are no profiles, or personas.

+And here's the early [*Pitchdeck for NearU* ](https://www.canva.com/design/DAFQV3D42yQ/vUb4-sGxcMvWC38p0MGAyA/view?utm_content=DAFQV3D42yQ&utm_campaign=designshare&utm_medium=link&utm_source=viewer#1)
+There have been some deviations in the projects.
+This repo serves as a POC/MVP.

 <br>

 |          Sign Up/Login       |    View Posts & Add comments  |